 Tired of your OS Widows behaving strangely and slowing down suddenly?
-I can understand the pains of having to remove the viruses infecting your system and then sustaining the damage done by them.
-According to a recent survey worldwide malware expenses have increased up to $20 Million.
-A google research adds to the worries by telling us that one in every ten websites are infected with ‘drive-by’ malware.
+I can understand the pains of removing the viruses infecting your system and then sustaining the damage done by them.
+According to a recent survey worldwide, malware expenses have increased up to $20 Million.
+Google research adds to the worries by telling us that one in every ten websites is infected with ‘drive-by’ malware.

-Seeing these stats it becomes absolutely necessary to protect your computer against all such viruses, malwares and automatically installed unwanted programs (PUPs).
-If you think you are safe by having an antivirus program in your PC than I would frankly tell you that you are delusional!
-There are more than enough viruses and malwares that can easily get through your antivirus program and firewall.
-It is good to have an antivirus program on your system but you also need to learn more.
+Seeing these stats, it becomes essential to protect your computer against all such viruses, malware, and automatically installed unwanted programs (PUPs).
+If you think you are safe by having an antivirus program on your PC, then I would frankly tell you that you are delusional!
+There are more than enough viruses and malware that can easily get through your antivirus program and firewall.
+It is good to have an antivirus program on your system, but you also need to learn more.
 Hence, it is an absolute necessity for you to learn the most effective ways of virus protection.
-It is better to stay safe than to cry over spilt milk.
+It is better to stay safe than to cry over spilled milk.

 You can avoid getting infected and can enjoy the internet on your own terms by following these methods meticulously.